Azure-Samples/AzureSqlGettingStartedSamples/go/Readme.md

 - [SLES](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/tree/master/go/SLES_Setup.md)
 - [Mac](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/tree/master/go/Mac_Setup.md)

-Once you'll be more expert on Azure SQL and Go, you can also take advtange of [several samples](https://docs.microsoft.com/en-us/samples/browse/?expanded=dotnet&products=azure-sql-database&languages=nodejs) that will help you to create Full-Stack solutions or Back-End API, that can be used in project of any size and scale.
+Once you've gotten familiar with Azure SQL and Go, you can take advantage of [several samples](https://docs.microsoft.com/en-us/samples/browse/?expanded=dotnet&products=azure-sql-database&languages=nodejs).
+The samples will help you to create Full-Stack solutions or Back-End APIs that can be used in projects of any size and scale.

 # Prerequisites

 ## Create an Auzre SQL DB
-All of the above examples require an Azure SQL DB  Please follow these instructions to create one.
+All of these examples require an Azure SQL DB  Please follow these instructions to create one.

 Go to this [**site**](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal) for instructions on how to set up an Azure Hosted SQL Database.

-1. Perform the Prerequisites steps.
+1. Ensure you meet the prerequisites.

 2. Follow steps 1-17 from the section: **Create a Single Database**.